-There's nothing more satisfying than making a pie completely from scratch especially when there's locally-grown produce.
+There's nothing more satisfying than making a pie from scratch especially when there's locally-grown apples.
 This gluten-free American classic is easy to make and perfect for fall all made using MinusG's Pie Crust Mix.
 When you pull this fresh baked gluten-free apple pie out of the oven, stop and take a whiff.
 Your mouth will be watering when you see all those bubbling juices that have spilled over during the baking!
 Yum!

 Perfect Apple Pie

 Makes one 9-inch pie or four 5½-inch miniature pies

 - 6 large apples, cored, peeled, and sliced into ¼-inch slices (approx. 8-10 cups total - use a variety for better flavor, such as Honeycrisp, Zestar, Cardinal, or and Granny Smith)

 - ⅔ cup granulated sugar

 - 2 Tbsp fresh lemon or lime juice